Botanical Water Technologies

 State officials say more than 1,200 wells have run dry this year, a nearly 50% increase over the same period last year.
 Now an Australian company has tapped into an innovative solution to the crisis by “growing” water that’s suitable for drinking, agriculture and just about any other use.

-“We like to say that, in simple terms, we grow water,” says Terry Paule, Co-founder and CEO of Australia-based Botanical Water Technologies.
+“We like to say that, in simple terms, we grow water,” says Terry Paule, Founder and CEO of Australia-based Botanical Water Technologies.

 California’s water crisis is most severe in the San Joaquin Valley, the country’s most productive agricultural region.
 This year’s snowmelt and rain has not been enough to replenish already-depleted groundwater supplies and wells are being pumped dry.

-Now BWT has partnered with California’s Ingomar Packing Company.
+Now Botanical Water Technologies has partnered with California’s Ingomar Packing Company.

 Ingomar turns tons of San Joaquin Valley-grown tomatoes into ketchup and tomato paste.
 The natural by-product of that process is water, which, until now, just went down the drain.